^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Panadol refers to the antipyretic and analgesic agent of the pharmacological group of anilides - non-steroidal anti-inflammatory drugs (NSAIDs) based on paracetamol (aniline derivative).
-Synonyms: Paracetamol, Acetaminophen, Daleron, Akamol-Teva, Perfalgan, Tylenol, Flutabs, Efferalgan and others.
+Panadol is an antipyretic and analgesic drug of the pharmacological group of anilides - non-steroidal anti-inflammatory drugs (NSAIDs) based on paracetamol (an aniline derivative).
+Synonyms: Paracetamol, Acetaminophen, Daleron, Acamol-Teva, Perfalgan, Tylenol, Flutabs, Efferalgan, etc.

 Indications Panadol

-Panadol is intended for relief of headaches (including migraine), toothache, joint and muscle pain.
-The use of the drug is also indicated for neuralgic, rheumatic and menstrual pain.
-Panadol relieves symptoms of influenza-like conditions such as fever and headache.
+Panadol is intended to relieve headaches (including migraines), toothache, joint and muscle pain.
+The drug is also indicated for neuralgic, rheumatic and menstrual pain.
+Panadol relieves flu-like symptoms such as fever and headache.

 Release form